sters/documentation/content/en/logs/guide/best-practices-for-log-management.md

 ### Set up storage for long-term retention

-If you want to retain logs long-term with the ability to query them as needed, without the cost of standard indexes configure [Flex Logs][30].
-This tier decouples storage from compute costs so you can cost-effectively retain logs that may not need to be queried as frequently as standard indexes.
+If you want to retain and query logs for an extended time, but without the cost of standard indexes, configure [Flex Logs][30].
+This tier decouples storage from compute costs so you can cost-effectively retain logs that might not need to be queried as frequently as standard indexes.

 ### Set up multiple archives for long-term storage